CFOP method: Permute Last Layer (PLL)

 The final stage involves moving the pieces of the top layer while preserving their orientation.
 There are a total of 21 algorithms for this stage.
 They are distinguished by letter names, often based on what they look like with arrows representing what pieces are swapped around (e.g., A-perm, F-perm, T-perm, etc.).
 Two-look PLL solves the corners first, followed by the edges, and requires learning just six algorithms of the full PLL set.
 The most common subset uses the T-perm and Y-perm to solve corners, then the U-perm (in clockwise and counter-clockwise variants), H-perm and Z-perm for edges.
 However, as corners are solved first in two-look, the relative position of edges is unimportant, and so algorithms that permute both corners and edges can be used to solve corners.
 The J, T, F, and R-perms are all valid substitutes for the A-perm, while the N, V and Y-perm can do the same job as the E-perm.
 Even fewer algorithms can be used to solve PLL (as few as two, such as the A-perm and U-perm) at the expense of having to repeat these algorithms to solve other cases, with additional "looks" to identify the next step.

+Types of Crosses

+The standard cross consists of four edge pieces connected to their corresponding centers.
+Several variations of the cross are also used.

+X-Cross: An X-Cross is a cross with an additional F2L pair inserted simultaneously.
+An XX-Cross (pronounced "Double X-Cross") consists of a cross with two F2L pairs inserted.
+Terms such as XXX-Cross and XXXX-Cross (pronounced "Triple X-Cross" and "Quadruple X-Cross", respectively) are also used.

+Cross+1: Cross+1 is similar to an X-Cross but differs in that the additional F2L pair is inserted after the cross has been completed, rather than simultaneously with it.

+Cross−1: Cross−1 (pronounced "Cross minus one") leaves one cross edge unsolved, allowing the solver to partially use the M slice during F2L.
+This can reduce rotations and improve F2L efficiency.
+A disadvantage is that inserting the remaining cross edge after F2L is generally slower.
+However, the final cross edge can be inserted in a way that forces specific last-layer cases.
+This technique is rarely used.